-Professor and Chair of Computer Science
+Professor of Computer Science

 University of Massachusetts Lowell

 Brief Bio 中文简历 Publications Grants Professional Service Students Average-Case Complexity Forum Teaching

 My current research interests include text mining, document engineering, data modeling and its applications, optimization algorithms.
 My previous interests included large-scale network dynamics, cloud computing and search over encryption, network security, wireless networks, and computational complexity theory.
 I am particularly interested in algorithmic problems and mathematical modeling arising from practical applications, including data analysis and applications, intelligent text automation, wireless sensor networks, computational medicine, networking, and online social networks.
 I studied computational complexity theory from late 1980's to early 2000's, including structural complexity, average-case complexity, and average NP-completeness.

 The Path to Greatness -- by Bill Hybels

 In each heart is a built-in mechanism that craves self-promotion and advancement, the climb of ego.
 Our role models and heroes reinforce the theme: Ascend and flex the muscles of your self-will.
 Do whatever it takes to conquer gravity.
 Whether you do it blatantly or wear the disguise of humility, make yourself upwardly mobile.
 Why?
 Because that is the direction of greatness.

 Philippians 2 said: If you want to be truly great, then the direction you must go is down.
 You must descend into greatness.
 At the heart of this paradox is still another paradox: Greatness is not a measure of self-will, but rather self-abandonment.
 The more you lose, the more you gain.

 Publications for the General Public